 ...Highlights: shark action, dolphins, turtles, schooling fish & big pelagics...

-Nassau, the capital of the Bahamas on the island of New Providence, is among the world’s most popular diving destinations, and not only because it is easily accessible from the USA.
+The capital of the Bahamas on the island of New Providence, Nassau is among the world’s most popular diving destinations, and not only because it is easily accessible from the USA.
 It also has many world class dive sites dotted all around the island but the majority are located all along the west and southwest coastlines.

 This wreck has been one of the most popular wreck dives in Nassau for many years.
 Bahama Mama operated in Nassau as 95 ft (29m) long party cruise boat.
 It was sunk in January 1995 in order to create an artificial reef and as a scuba attraction, and lies on sand at a depth of 50 ft (15m).
 The easily accessible wheelhouse is often used for fun photo shots of posing divers.
 Over the years, the hull as gradually become a part of the underwater terrain and is now inhabited by many juvenile fish and moray eels.
 The nearby reef is full of life and a large number of reef sharks frequently pass by.